Travel Insurance for Czech Republic

 Can I purchase travel insurance after arriving in the Czech Republic?

-It is best to buy travel insurance before your departure to Czech Republic.
+It is best to buy travel insurance before your departure to the Czech Republic.
 Most policies do not cover incidents that occur before the policy becomes active, so purchasing in advance ensures you are protected from day one of your trip.

 Q: